ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/security.md

 Sure, GraphQL queries are finite and there is now way to craft a query that would crawl through your graph forever but you could write or generate a very big query that drills very deep in your graph.

-In order to limit the depth of queries you can enable a maximum execution depth and by doing this protect you query agains this kind of queries.
+In order to limit the depth of queries you can enable a maximum execution depth and by doing this protect you query against this kind of queries.

 It is important to know that the query will be validated before any execution is happening.
 So, in contrast to the execution timeout which will actually start executing a query the execution depth of a query is validated beforehand.